joric/oneliners/README.md

 ### Operators

-These operators are available from the included "operator" module, you can use them for `map()`.
+These operators are available by default from the included "operator" module.

 Operation            |Syntax             |Function
 ---------------------|-------------------|-----------------------------------